-The department is committed to being open and transparent.
-This document sets out how the department assesses the business case for major investments and supports ministers as they make decisions on them.
-This will enable those outside of the department to understand and engage with what we do.
-It will also provide scheme promoters and their specialists with comprehensive guidance to make it easier and simpler to understand and engage with our decision making process.
+The Department for Transport (DfT) is committed to being open and transparent.
+This document sets out how DfT assesses the business case for major investments and supports ministers as they make decisions on them.
+This will enable those outside of DfT to understand and engage with what we do.
+It will also provide scheme promoters and their specialists with comprehensive guidance to make it easier and simpler to understand and engage with our decision-making process.

 The business case

 Ministers consider the evidence presented to them in a business case when making decisions on major investments.
 The business case is built up over time and contains all the relevant information regarding a proposed scheme investment set out in 5 dimensions, consistent with the Treasury green book, specifically to show whether a proposal:

 - is supported by a robust case for change that demonstrates how the proposal has a strong strategic fit organisation’s priorities, government ambitions and the area(s) in scope – strategic dimension

 - demonstrates value for money and the best choice for maximising social welfare through options appraisal – economic dimension

 - is commercially viable – commercial dimension